 - Application for Acceptance to Candidacy for the Master's degree.
 This form should be submitted after the student has been admitted to a degree program.
 It is due upon completion of 12 credit hours, 15 credit hours for Counseling, of coursework with a grade point average of at least B (3.0).
-A maximum of six hours of coursework accepted as transfer from other colleges/ universities may apply.
+A maximum of six hours of coursework accepted as transfer from other colleges/universities may apply.
 All provisions for students admitted conditionally must be satisfied. - 2.
 Application for Graduation.
 Application for graduation should be filed according to the instructions and the schedule provided with the application.
 Dates are also specified in the Schedule of Classes.
 Students may file the Application for Graduation in the term in which they expect to graduate even if they are registered at Northeastern for that semester for course(s) required for the degree.
 Candidacy is a pre-requisite for filing for graduation.
-A non-refundable and non-transferable graduation fee must accompany the application.
-This fee cannot be carried over if the student fails, for any reason, to graduate on schedule.
-Extensions and/or exceptions cannot be granted and should not be requested.

-Upon evaluation of the graduation application, the student will receive a response from the Graduate College indicating outstanding requirements and whether or not there is a possibility for completion of all requirements by a deadline date.
-For updated deadline dates, contact the Graduate College.
+A non-refundable and non-transferable graduation fee must accompany the application. - Upon evaluation of the graduation application, the student will receive a response from the Graduate College indicating outstanding requirements and whether or not there is a possibility for completion of all requirements by a deadline date.
+For updated deadline dates, contact the Graduate College. - 3.
 A WORK COMPLETION DATE is established for each semester for the students who expect to graduate at the conclusion of the semester and is published in the Schedule of Classes.
 This is the date by which the Graduate College must receive proof that all graduation requirements are complete including submission of the defended thesis, projects, removal of "I" grades, receipt of comprehensive examination results, etc. The work completion date does not apply to current registration.